 4. Offer structured recess activities — unstructured recess time can be very difficult for some students.
 It can be lonely, awkward, or even chaotic.
 Offer some structured and supervised games that are open to all students.

-5. Use socially inclusive languagesocially inclusive language (opens in a new window) is essential to creating an atmosphere of respect.
+5. Use socially inclusive language — socially inclusive language is essential to creating an atmosphere of respect.
 Schools should expect that students and staff use words that appropriate and culturally responsive.

-6. Role-play situations where students can include one another role-playing common social situations (opens in a new window) can give students the skills they need to successfully interact with one another.
+6. Role-play situations where students can include one another — role-playing common social situations can give students the skills they need to successfully interact with one another.

 7. Set expectations for socially-inclusive behavior — clearly communicate your expectations of socially inclusive behavior.
 Ensure that all students understand the expectations.